SARD-81/E-Commerce/README.md

 * **Axios** - Promise-based HTTP client for the browser and Node.js.

 * **React Router DOM** - Declarative routing for React.

 # Linting & Formatting:

 * **ESLint** - Pluggable JavaScript linter.

 * **Prettier** - An opinionated code formatter.

+ # 🔒 Authentication & Data Persistence

+This project handles user authentication and data persistence:

+**Login/Logout**: Users can securely log in and out of the application.
+Authentication logic is handled to manage user sessions.

+**Local Storage**: User preferences, authentication tokens (if applicable), and potentially favorite items or cart data are persisted using Local Storage to provide a consistent user experience across sessions.

 # 🛠️ Installation
 To get a local copy up and running, follow these simple steps.